nestorSag/psrmodels/README.md

 # psrmodels: a package for adequacy of supply analysis in power systems

 This packages implements some useful functions to do adequacy of supply analysis in single area and 2-area power systems.
-The focus is on time-collapsed models, but some functionality is also implemented for time-sequential analysis.
-Some semi-parametric extreme value models are also implemented.
+The focus is on time-collapsed models, but efficient simulation functionality is also implemented for time-sequential analysis.
+In the case of time-collapse models, some semi-parametric extreme value models are available for analysing both net demand (demand minus renewables) and power margins.

 ## Installation